What GEO Is

 Confidence, Compression, and Citation

-Generative engines evaluate segments using three primary signals:
+Generative engines evaluate segments using confidence scoring, compression fit, and citation eligibility.

 Why Traditional SEO Fails Under GEO